vbugaevskii/hadoop-streaming-protoseq/README.md

 ## Quick Start

-Install package with pip: `pip install protoseq`.
+Install package with pip: `pip install hadoop-protoseq`.

 This is an example program that reads file in protoseq format, saves it to temprorary file and prints protobufs in human readable format.